charliewatson1504/streamlined-react-template/README.md

 - ⚡️ Fast development with Vite
 - ⚛️ React 18 with modern features
+- 🧭 React Router for client-side navigation
-- 🎨 Minimal CSS reset included
+- 🎨 Minimal CSS reset and navigation styles
-- 📁 Clean project structure
+- 📁 Clean project structure with pages and components
 - 🚀 Optimized production builds

+## Routing

+This template includes React Router v6 with:
+- Home page (`/`)
+- About page (`/about`)
+- Contact page (`/contact`)
+- Navigation component with active link highlighting

+Add new routes by:
+1. Creating a new page component in `src/pages/`
+2. Adding the route to `src/App.jsx`
+3. Adding a navigation link to `src/components/Navigation.jsx`

 ## Adding Components